 Divorce

-You may have decided divorce is the only option, you may be on the receiving end of your partner issuing divorce proceedings or you may be at the very early stages of simply wanting to know your options and where you stand.
+You may have decided divorce is the only option, or perhaps you are on the receiving end of your partner issuing divorce proceedings and feeling emotionally devastated, or you may simply have hit a very rocky patch and want to know your options and where you stand.

 Divorce can be complex and it is vital you choose a solicitor who listens to you, works with you, provides straight forward legal advice and looks out for you, protecting your legal interests and that of any children, along the way.

-1. How long will it take?
+How long will it take?

-2. Does it matter who divorces who?
+Does it matter who divorces who?

-3. What is the procedure involved?
+What is the procedure involved?

 20 weeks later a Conditional Order application can be made.